>>

 featured on Penguin's Most Wanted, March 2006

 Cormac Millar lives in Dublin where, as Cormac Ó Cuilleanáin, he teaches Italian at Trinity College, Ireland's oldest and finest university.
-A translator and academic author, Cormac has recently taken to crime fiction.
-His first novel, An Irish Solution, was published by Penguin Ireland in 2004, and was generally well received, with a fair sprinkling of critical acclaim, A more amply-proportioned novel, The Grounds, was published in Spring 2006; it is set in a remarkably dysfunctional Irish university invented half a century ago by the author's mother.
-A third novel, tackling an ambitious political theme, has been blocked; the author is currently working on another Dublin-based crime story.
+A translator and academic author, he took to crime in his middle years.
+His first novel, An Irish Solution, was published by Penguin Ireland in 2004, and was generally well received, with a fair sprinkling of critical acclaim.
+A fatter novel, The Grounds, appeared in Spring 2006; it is set in a remarkably dysfunctional Irish university invented half a century ago by the author's mother.
+People were very nice about it.
+A third novel, tackling an ambitious political theme, has been stalled; Cormac is currently working - with gathering momentum - on another Dublin-based crime story.
+And he has recently had the pleasure of patiucipating in the Sister Caravaggio project.

-Both An Irish Solution and The Grounds have splendid cover designs by Edward Bettison, incorporating atmospheric Dublin images by Ken Walsh Photography.
+Both An Irish Solution and The Grounds have great cover designs by Edward Bettison, incorporating atmospheric Dublin images by Ken Walsh Photography.

 An Irish Solution was reissued in a pocket-sized Penguin paperback format in March 2005.
 It is still available in bookshops and online, or direct from the publisher.
-The Grounds appeared in mass-market format in January 2007 -- and was out of print by the end of the same year.
+The Grounds appeared in mass-market format in January 2007.
+An Irish Solution was published in Italian in 2010, by Comma22, an innovative small publisher based in Bologna.

 (Author photograph by Mark McCall)